rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="8.1"></span>
 ![A rather uninspired photograph of a moderately inspiring lake](ohlone-wilderness-trail-060.jpg)

 Del Valle is an outstanding and scenic trail run.
 It's a bit of a drive to get there, but a trail wraps around the north side of the lake for at least seven miles.
-Out and back, that's more than enough for a healthy long run, and there were quite a few people out for just that.
+Out and back, that's more than enough for a nice, quiet long run.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="10.3"></span>
 ![A trail winds through the hills near Lake Del Valle](ohlone-wilderness-trail-070.jpg)